Skip to content

 • Flexible technical integration.
 REST API (v3 stable, v4 in public beta with OAuth2.0 and a modernised sandbox).
 Official SDKs across 11+ languages: Node, React, React Native, Vue, Angular, Flutter, iOS, Java, PHP, .NET, Ruby, Python.
 Plugins for WordPress, WooCommerce, Magento, OpenCart and PrestaShop.
 Postman/OpenAPI collections, webhooks, full sandbox with test cards.
 Integration paths from hosted modal (Flutterwave Standard) to fully custom Direct API.
 Typical technical integration is 1-3 weeks.

-• Massive merchant base with named enterprise clients - 1M+ businesses in total, including Uber, Netflix, Microsoft (5-year Azure agreement, June 2023), Booking.com, Flywire, Jumia, Bamboo, Piggyvest, Airpeace and Bet9ja.
-400M+ transactions exceeding $25B processed.
+• Massive merchant base with named enterprise clients: 4M+ business customers in total (plus ~2M Send App users), including Uber, Netflix, Microsoft (5-year Azure agreement, June 2023), Booking.com, Flywire, Jumia, Bamboo, Piggyvest, Airpeace and Bet9ja. $40B+ in lifetime payments processed by April 2026.
 Closes procurement faster than a startup PSP would.
 The Microsoft Azure relationship in particular signals enterprise infrastructure maturity.

 Cons